 To My Rainbow Baby in Times of Trouble,

-This is probably the last thing you would have chosen to go through.
+This– whatever this is for your right now– is probably the last thing you would have chosen to go through.
 When you think of a list of all the trials a human could possibly endure, this would probably be at the very bottom of the list.
 Maybe that’s kind of the point.
 God knows our hearts.
 He knows our likes and our dislikes, our greatest fears and our deepest desires.
 He knows the joys and challenges that will change us and therefore the world around us.
 While he doesn’t cause us harm– no, that’s the last thing he wants– he knows ahead of time the harm that will befall us in this lifetime and how that works in the bigger picture of our lives and the lives of all of humanity through all of history.
 This is your part.
 It’s no mistake or accident or coincidence that this is the thing you’re going through.

 Take that.
 Own it.
 This burden will somehow turn into your assignment.
 Don’t let that define you or limit you, but do be open to how it might change you and the gifts and passions it brings to light.
 I don’t know exactly what all that means to you or how that will reveal itself, but you have to go through this.
-As long as you are here on this Earth (and I am SO glad you are here with me), you still have a purpose.
+As long as you are here on this earth (and I am SO glad you are here with me), you still have a purpose.